-For real time PCR analysis, we recommend the use of $1-2 \mu$ I of eluted DNA in a 20 μ I PCR reaction.
-If input DNA will be used, it should be diluted 10 fold before adding to PCR reaction.
+For real time PCR analysis, we recommend the use of 1-2 μ l of eluted DNA in a 20 μ l PCR reaction.
+If input DNA will be used, it should be diluted 10-fold before adding to PCR reaction.
 Control primers (110 bp, for human cells) included in the kit can be used as a positive control.
 For end point PCR, the number of PCR cycles may need to be optimized for better PCR results.